msa-em/nanocartography/01_introduction.md

 celestial orbits of the moon and planets {cite:p}`gehrz2007nasa`.
 Yet, even the most detailed maps eventually became outdated and possibly misread or misinterpreted depending on the level of spatial awareness of the traveler.
-The advent of GPS in 1973 eventually brought about a revolution among travelers for ease of use, but more importantly for the confidence it instilled, in that no matter how complicated the route, a step-by-step guide was provided.
+The advent of GPS in 1973 eventually brought about a revolution among travelers for ease of use, but more importantly for the confidence it instilled.
+No matter how complicated the route, a step-by-step guide was provided.
 A similar approach is needed for the nanoscopic world of electron microscopy.
 A guide that provides microscopists the ability to record where they have been in a sample,